London Marathon: What runners need to know

 You won't really enjoy them - you'll be in the queue for the toilet.

-And that last security wee won't make a difference anyway because as soon as you're in that starting pen, you'll want to go again.
+And that last safety wee won't make a difference anyway because as soon as you're in that starting pen, you'll want to go again.

 2. The starting pen